virtualgadjo/pw-tinymce-div-plugin/README.md

 # Wrap with a div plugin for tinyMCE6 in processwire

-Tiny template plugin allows you to do far more but ometimes you have already written a long text and would just like to highlight some content, putting it in a nice background with a fancy left border, and so on, this could help you a little
+Tiny template plugin allows you to do far more but sometimes you have already written a long text and would just like to highlight some content, putting it in a nice background with a fancy left border, and so on, this could help you a little

 to install it in pw, put the js file where you want, e.g. /site/modules/tinymce (up to you) then go to modules -> configure -> InputfieldTinyMCE